nus-cs2103-AY2122S1/tp/docs/UserGuide2101.md

 * To view the skills `John` has, try `view 1 T` which will display the skills of the 1st applicant.

-* Perhaps due to the incompatible skillset John has with regards to the job requirements, you make the final decision that `John` is not a good fit. `redo` : Reverses the last undo command, and deletes `John`.
+* Perhaps due to the incompatible skill set John has with regard to the job requirements, you make the final decision that `John` is not a good fit. `redo` : Reverses the last undo command, and deletes `John`.

 * Typing `exit` will save the data we have and exit the application.

-* If you encounter any problems, please refer to the FAQ section(link) below.
+* If you encounter any problems, please refer to the [FAQ section](#faq) below.
 --------------------------------------------------------------------------------------------------------------------